ITT Technical Institute-Oak Brook (Closed 2016)

 Source: 2015 (or latest year available) IPEDS

-- The nearest community college to ITT Technical Institute-Oak Brook is Moraine Valley Community College (6.9 miles away).
+The nearest community college to ITT Technical Institute-Oak Brook is College of DuPage (6.4 miles away).

 - College Location Mi.
 Students